 M Zaunbrecher (Arrow Energy) and S O’Donnell (Safer Together)

-Deploying hydrocarbon monitoring technologies in the 2020 NOFO Oil on Water field exercise
+Deploying hydrocarbon monitoring technologies in the 2019 NOFO Oil-on-Water field exercise

-X Qi, M Mainson, E Crooke, I Hay, A Ross (CSIRO), P Irving (Australian Maritime Safety Authority) and A Steven (CSIRO)
+X Qi, M Mainson, E Crooke, I Hay, A Ross (CSIRO) and P Irving (Australian Maritime Safety Authority)

 Redefining the relationship between the oil company and its vendor